gardening-chat/gardening-chat.github.io/index.md

 Both green thumbs and brown thumbs are welcome here!

-You can join the community by connecting to the [freenode](https://freenode.net) irc network and [joining the ##gardening channel (webchat link)](https://kiwiirc.com/client/chat.freenode.net/##gardening).
-The channel requires you to have an account to talk.
+You can join the community by:
+* connecting to the [freenode](https://freenode.net) irc network and [joining the ##gardening channel (webchat link)](https://kiwiirc.com/client/chat.freenode.net/##gardening)
+* by joining via Matrix, we're listed as "##gardening".

+Sometimes the channel might require you to have a freenode.net account to talk, to prevent abuse and spam.
 If you don't have one, learn [how to register](https://freenode.net/kb/answer/registration).
+If you're accessing the channel via Matrix, then you'll need to Direct message @freenode_NickServ:matrix.org with "help register" or "help identify".